butter-network/butter/docs/pres/slides.md

 Note:
 - Here we are looking at only half of peers at random
 - Decreases the avg nb of generated message per query by a factor of 5
-- Yet we can still retrieve the document about 60% of the time
+- Yet we can still retrieve the document just under 60% of the time

 ---
 ## Part 3: How we got here